 Remnants of garbanzo beans being cultivated have been found from Jericho to Turkey to Greece as far back as 3500 BC.
 The Mader family has been growing Palouse Brand garbanzo beans for over a decade.
 Our garbanzo beans are generally planted in April and harvested in September.
 With every bag of garbanzo beans, you get a lot code.
-Enter that lot code on our trace-ability page and we will show you what field those garbanzo beans were grown in, what dates they were seeded and harvested as well as pictures of that crop growing, being harvested and introduce you to the farmer who helped grow the garbanzo beans just for you.
+Enter that lot code on our trace-ability page and we will show you what field those garbanzo beans were grown in, what dates they were seeded and harvested as well as pictures of that crop growing and introduce you to the farmer who helped grow the garbanzo beans just for you.
 That way you know you are always getting the freshest commodity available and where you food came from!
 We just cleaned and are shipping it now - you can't get fresher dried beans than that.

 Garbanzo beans are naturally gluten free and we work hard to keep them that way.
 Although our garbanzo beans are processed in the same facility as wheat we have strict clean down processes and get our garbanzo beans allergy tested to make sure they remain gluten free.
 Check out the FDA's website for more information about gluten free.
 We triple clean our garbanzo beans and do not irradiate them, so they can be sprouted to make sprouted hummus or a sprouted salad.